prawnzyy/tp/docs/UserGuide.md

 <box type="tip" seamless>

+Potential Error Messages:
+1. Failed to add ingredient
+    - What to do: Ensure that the ingredient keyed in follows the following format **exactly** : `(NAME) (QUANTITY)(UNIT)` Example: `Milk 100g`
+2. Failed to add step
+    - What to do: Ensure that the index(A whole number) has been keyed been in before keying in the step itself<br>
+      Example: `1.
+Mix Water and Flour` **Note**: Ensure that a period and space is present after the index.

 **Caution:** As this function relies heavily on the user's input, please do check that your input is of the correct format.
 </box>